nickyhajal/world-domination-summit/_content/headquarters.md

 <div class="line-canvas"></div>
 <h3 class="side-icon-fork">Food &amp; Dining</h3>
 <p>
 	Portland's famous food carts are six blocks away from the museum, with your choice of more than a dozen authentic, local options for less than $8 a meal.
-Voodoo Donuts will be on location at our opening party with a special "World Domination Glazed.
+Voodoo Donuts will be on location throughout the weekend with a special "World Domination Glazed.
 </p>
 <div class="place-row">
 	<a href="">Tasty &amp; Alder</a>